wds4/tapestry-protocol/guides/grapevine.md

 =====

 This guide is intended for the developer or dev team who wishes to incorporate the Grapevine into a specific application or platform.
-This guide is broken down into a series of steps.
+It is divided into two sections: one for the goal, and one for the roadmap.
 For illustration purposes, we will consider a hypothetical decentralized wikipedia application, built using nostr, which we will call Pretty Good Wikipedia, or pgWiki.

+# The Goal

 ## Step 1: Statement of General Purpose